 Releasing CCH Records

-TWC-VR may not release a name-based search to another organization or individual.
+TWC-VR may not release a name-based record to another organization or individual.
 This includes the customer or customer’s representative unless there is a request contained in a valid subpoena or other valid court order and the release is approved by the Office of General Counsel (OGC).

-Information from a fingerprinting background check may be released by TWC-VR to the customer or customer’s representative if there is a valid release or written request.
+TWC-VR may release a fingerprint-based CCH record directly to a customer (subject of the record) upon a signed Authorization for Release of Confidential Customer Records and Information form (VR1517-2).
+Such records cannot be printed and released to a customer’s representative, spouse, other household or family member, or potential employer, even at the customer's request.
 Requests contained in a valid subpoena or other valid court order may be released after obtaining approval by the OGC.

 PROCEDURES